seokyim8/Steam_data_pipeline/README.md

 Creator: Seok Yim (Noah)
-<h2>Do you want to be the PIONEER of soon-to-POP-OFF games?
-Then you're gonna like this...</h2>
+<strong>Do you want to be the PIONEER of soon-to-POP-OFF games?
+Then you're gonna like this...</strong>
 Title: <strong>Steam Data Pipeline</strong>

 ## Project Summary: